 The expedition phase of the course will be spent travelling entirely by foot through the jungle.
 Transfer to and from the trailhead will be by private van, and the journey takes a few hours.

-During the course you will be sleeping in hammocks under tarps provided by Secret Compass.
+During the expedition you will be sleeping in hammocks under tarps provided by Secret Compass.
 If you have your own hammock and tarp you are welcome to bring this but please let us know in advance.
 One night will be spent in a permanent camp (at a village) but all other nights will be temporary wild-camps.

-The course will meet and conclude in Panama City, however your accommodation in the city for the nights prior to and after the course are not included and is your responsibility to book.
+The expedition will meet and conclude in Panama City, however your accommodation in the city for the nights prior to and after the course are not included and are your responsibility to book.
 If you want a recommendation, we have previously used the Metro Hotel Panama for our team expeditions.

 During the expedition the food will be a combination of local fresh and dehydrated food.
 Team mates will be responsible for purchasing, preparing and cooking their own food whilst in the jungle, splitting into small groups to share equipment and responsibilities.

-Your Secret Compass will be carrying a Satellite Phone and tracking devices.
+Your Secret Compass leaders will be carrying a Satellite Phone and tracking devices.

 Here are some frequently asked questions that are specific to this expedition.
 Read our general FAQ too for questions such as ‘how do I join an expedition’ and more.
 Can’t find your answer?
 Contact SCHQ.

-We expect course students to fall into broadly three categories: Those wishing to pursue a career as a jungle guide or practising guides wishing to learn specialist jungle skills; those planning their own non-professional jungle expedition (or aspiring to), for who this course is excellent preparation, and lastly non-professionals with an interest in jungle skills and wilderness journeys.
-All prospective students must fulfil the fitness requirements (see “Fitness” tab) and have the prerequisite experience (see “The Course” tab).
+We expect team mates to fall into broadly three categories: Those wishing to pursue a career as a jungle guide or practising guides wishing to learn specialist jungle skills; those planning their own non-professional jungle expedition (or aspiring to), for who this expedition is excellent preparation, and lastly non-professionals with an interest in learning new skills, the jungle environment and wilderness journeys.

-There will be mobile phone coverage in Panama City at the beginning and end of the course.
+There will be mobile phone coverage in Panama City at the beginning and end of the expedition.
 Signal in the jungle is unlikely.
-Joining this course with the mindset of escaping technology and the day-to-day routine is advisable.
+Joining this team with the mindset of escaping technology and the day-to-day routine is advisable.

 Can I charge my electricals?